 Interview Preference Form

 After reviewing the student applications, fill out the Interview Preference Form by the due date (see the calendar on the Home Page).
 During this same time, students complete a preference form to indicate the employers with which they would like to interview.

 The Co-op Office uses this information to set up interview schedules, based on the employer's interview preferences and the students' interview preferences.
 About half of the employer's interview schedule consists of students they requested; the remainder of the schedule consists of students who requested to interview with that employer.

 This scheduling process has proven to be an effective one as, historically, employers have found that they have wanted to hire 40% of the students who were not on their original interview preference list and many of those students were their number one choice on their hiring preference list.

 Interview Schedule Overview

 The Co-op staff does its best to schedule the interviews to satisfy all parties.
 Only students who meet the employer requirements will be scheduled to interview with that employer.
 Students can have as few as one interview and as many as twelve, depending on the number of employers and students participating in that particular interview period.
-All students will interview with at least one employer.
 Sometimes the Co-op Program has to cap the number of interviews a student can have, so when that number is reached they will not be scheduled for any more interviews.